tt-isv-org/scc/article/details.md

 ### Admission

-(_Rich, I've tried to improve our explanation of Admission and Prioritization, to make it better align with the docs.
-Please review this for accuracy; ask Johnnie for help if needed._)

 _[Admission control](https://docs.openshift.com/container-platform/4.6/authentication/managing-security-context-constraints.html#admission_configuring-internal-oauth)_ with SCCs allows for control over the creation of resources based on the capabilities granted to a user.
 It is used by the cluster to decide whether to create a resource by comparing the permissions requested by the pod to those granted by the SCC.

 What happens when a pod has access to multiple SCCs?
 This occurs when the pod's user and service account, as well as the groups and roles they belong to, have been assigned multiple SCCs.